 Coming back to live in Greece I began to develop an interest in various psychotherapeutic models and what each had to offer.
 Since then I have trained in and studied the models that spoke to me and made the most sense.

-I was very interested in loving relationships as a personal journey so I began with Terry Real’s Relational Life Therapy (RLT) and after completing the first level of the training, I have been following his work ever since.
+I have always been very interested in loving relationships, so I began a personal discovery journey with Terry Real’s Relational Life Therapy (RLT) and after completing the first level of the training, I have been following his work ever since.
 His simplicity and loving directness continues to inspire and inform my work as a therapist.

-Next, I completed the first level of training in Emotionally Focused Therapy (EFT), by Susan Johnson, which I find to be an equally amazing way of working with couples.
+I then completed the first level of training in Emotionally Focused Therapy (EFT), by Susan Johnson, which I find to be an equally amazing way of working with couples and individuals.
 Although I don’t offer couples therapy, I have learned a great deal that I can bring to my work in individual therapy.
 After all, we are all in some kind of relationship and, as Esther Perel whose webinars I attended for a few years, says, “in couples therapy we do individual work and in individual work, we do couples therapy”.

 I am also greatly interested in Dick Schwartz’s view of the human psyche.
-He developed a model that sees the internal world as made of parts that each have their own function, personality, ideas, attitudes and emotions, governed by the central Self.
-With his model Internal Family Systems (IFS), he provides a way to converse with these parts and to have them converse with each other, in an effort to get to know, understand and welcome these parts for what have bring to the table, thereby resolving issues in the process.
-In my view and experience, it’s a fascinating process that takes psychoanalytic practice a step further.
+He developed a model that sees the internal world as made of parts – the internal family – that each have their own function, personality, ideas, attitudes and emotions, governed by the central Self.
+With his model Internal Family Systems (IFS), he provides a way to converse with these parts and to have them converse with each other, in an effort to get to know, understand and welcome these parts for what they have bring to the table, thereby resolving issues in the process.
+In my view and experience, it’s a fascinating process that takes psychoanalytic practice (not theory) a step further.

 Finally, I am always amazed at the advances in neuropsychology and learning how the brain works.
 To this end, I have followed various online trainings with Jules Taylor Shore, who is gradually becoming one of the main psychotherapist trainers out there with insight into how this knowledge can help us therapists in our work.

 The psychoanalytic psychotherapy that I offer is relational.
 I prefer the relational way of working because it differs from classical psychoanalysis in that it draws more on the relationship between the client and the psychotherapist and all that takes place within this relationship in the here and now.
-As a therapist, I view myself not as a white screen on which a client will freely write their narrative, unaffected by my presence, but as an active participant in the client’s psychotherapeutic journey.
-This makes sense to me, as I do not think it possible to Model - Irene Bakopoulou Online Therapy counseling psychoanalytic psychotherapyexclude the therapist’s input, conscious and unconscious, from the creation of this narrative, even if one wanted to.
+As a therapist, I view myself not as a white screen on which you freely write your narrative, unaffected by my presence, but as an active participant in your psychotherapeutic journey.
+This makes sense to me, as I do not think it possible to exclude the therapist’s input, conscious and unconscious, from the creation of this narrative, even if one wanted to.

 Effectively, you and I explore and write your narrative together in a way that feels true to you.
 The image of a person walking side by side with you, as a respectful and trustworthy companion in your journey, following your path and shedding light along the way, is closer to the way that I practice psychotherapy, than the classical image of a psychotherapist who sits behind you and out of your view, observing and interpreting your material.
 I deeply believe in the therapeutic value and strength of the psychoherapeutic relationship between therapist and client as it changes and develops across time through the therapy.